Project Echo: Ground stations

 Two ground stations were used for testing Project Echo.
-The Goldstone facility located at Goldstone Dry Lake in the Mojave Desert, California and the Holmdel facility located at Holmdel, New Jersey.
+The Goldstone facility located at Goldstone Dry Lake in the Mojave Desert, California and the Crawford Hill facility located at Holmdel, New Jersey.
 Both sites used separate antennas for transmitting and receiving.
 West-to-east transmissions were sent from Goldstone by a 26 m dish antenna built for Project Echo by JPL.
-The signals were received at Holmdel by a 6 × 6 m aperture horn-reflector antenna.
+The signals were received at Crawford Hill by a 6 × 6 m aperture horn-reflector antenna.
 Horn antennas were known to have low-noise properties.
 A transmission frequency of 2390 megahertz was selected, as this was the planned frequency band for future satellite experiments.
-East-to-west transmissions were sent from Holmdel using a 18 m diameter parabolic antenna and received at Goldstone using the existing Pioneer program antenna.
+East-to-west transmissions were sent from Crawford Hill using a 18 m diameter parabolic antenna and received at Goldstone using the existing Pioneer program antenna.
 A transmission frequency of 960.05 megahertz was used for westbound communications because the JPL receiver was already tuned to this frequency from the Pioneer lunar program.

 Satellite acquisition and tracking were accomplished by three methods: optical, digital slave, and automatic radar.
 Optical tracking was the easiest method but could only be used at night when the Sun illuminated the satellite.
 Broad and narrow field telescopes with a television camera were mounted to the structure of the antenna at each site.
 The camera images were displayed to a servo operator who would control the position of the antenna to track the satellite.
 When optical tracking could not be used, a computer system called digital slave could acquire and track Echo.
 Digital slave worked by receiving primary tracking data from the NASA Minitrack network of stations.
 The computer would then issue antenna-pointing commands to control the antenna.
 The third tracking method was a continuous-wave radar subsystem.
 Radar was not suitable for acquisition of the satellite, but once Echo was acquired by optical, or digital slave, radar signals could be used to automatically maintain tracking.